playcanvas/developer.playcanvas.com/content/user-manual/scripting/creating-new.md

 directory/javascript_library.js
 ~~~

-If the javascript library is hosted on a remote server you can specify a fully qualified URl
+If the javascript library is hosted on a remote server you can specify a fully qualified URL.

 ~~~sh~~~
 http://example.com/javascript_library.js